TimvanScherpenzeel/texture-compressor/README.md

 ## Live demo

 [Live demo](https://timvanscherpenzeel.github.io/texture-compressor/) using [KTXLoader](https://github.com/mrdoob/three.js/blob/dev/examples/js/loaders/KTXLoader.js) from [Three.js](https://github.com/mrdoob/three.js/).
 Please note that the demo uses vertically flipped textures in order to display correctly.
+As of now there is an issue with mipmapping levels in `KTXLoader` that I would like fix in the near future.

 ## Support table